Details all university requirements for doctoral degrees: Ph.D., J.S.D., D.M.A. and Ed.D.

-A Ph.D. minor form outlining a program of study must be approved by the major and minor departments.
+An Application for Ph.D.
+Minor outlining a program of study must be approved by the major and minor departments and submitted to the Student Services Center.
 This form is submitted at the time of admission to candidacy or at the appropriate time thereafter.
 This form specifies whether representation from the minor department on the University oral examination committee is required by the minor department.

 |1.||Upon completion of department qualifying procedures, completes the Application for Candidacy for a Doctoral Degree, which details the degree requirements to be met by the individual student.
 The form is submitted it to the department for approval.||Student|